JacobJeppesen/PublicSectorConsultancy/potato_nematode_predictor/notebooks/02_Plot.md

 import xarray as xr
 sns.set_style('ticks')
 from pathlib import Path
-from utils import get_plot_df, plot_heatmap_all_polarizations, plot_waterfall_all_polarizations
+from matplotlib import cm  # For waterfall plot from matplotlib.ticker import LinearLocator, FormatStrFormatter  # For waterfall plot from utils import get_plot_df, plot_heatmap_all_polarizations, plot_waterfall_all_polarizations

 # Ignore warnings in this notebook